 You’ve likely seen pop-up sprinkler heads watering a lawn or garden bed during heavy rainfall.
 In the past, those irrigation systems have often been controlled by old-school plastic timers and dials that keep them on a schedule no matter the weather.
 Schedules can certainly be helpful for busy or forgetful homeowners, but today’s technology has increased efficiency and ease of operation through the introduction of smarter sprinkler control systems.

 With these intuitive controls, watering is as easy as pressing a button on your phone or tablet from the comfort of your recliner.
 Modern irrigation systems allow you to customize when, where, and how often you water.
 The best sprinkler controller options even consider weather reports and adjust the schedule based on current or expected precipitation.
 Not only does a sprinkler control system save you time, but it also can save you money by conserving water, which is especially important in drought-prone areas.

-- BEST OVERALL: Orbit B-hyve Smart Indoor/Outdoor Sprinkler Controller
+- BEST OVERALL: Orbit B-hyve Smart Sprinkler Controller

-- EASIEST TO USE: Blossom Wi-Fi Smart Water Controller
+- BEST VALUE: Blossom Wi-Fi Smart Water Controller

-- UPGRADE PICK: Rachio 3 Smart Sprinkler Controller
+- BEST UPGRADE: Rachio 3 Smart Sprinkler Controller

 Key Shopping Considerations for Sprinkler Controllers